I am sure that, one day, a doctor,

 will bend over me to attest to my death.

-It will be one of the many tasks he will have that day.
+It will be one of the many tasks

-even imagine, the thousand and one days I happily lived
+to attest to the thousand and one days I happily lived

 with the lovers I conquered, the devoted and faithful friends